SkoolNotes/Taproot/2020ENG201/KBxEcoPoetryDiscussionPrep.md

 Hi {name},

-Thank you so much for considering me for this opportunity!
+Thank you so much for considering me for the opportunity of helping build your website!

 I have a few questions: